Bibliography for Tracing French Noble Families

 Most of these works are in French.
 With a little effort, and brushing up on your High School French, you should be able to extract valuable information from these sources.
 You will find many of these books in public libraries with large genealogy collections or through the Family History Library.
 However, some of them you are more likely to find only at large university graduate libraries, often in storage.

 When you suspect you have a French ancestor who was a noble you must launch a research project to verify your suspicions.
 You can not merely accept vague family traditions or the misleading use of prepositions in your surname.
-The "de," "de la," and "du" are not signs of nobility.
+Contrary to popular belief, the use of "de," "de la," and "du" in a surname is NOT a not sign of nobility.
 Also, keep in mind that merely possessing a seigneurie, that is, a manor and landed estate, is also not proof of nobility as many wealthy commoners purchased seigneuries.
-However, if you find your ancestor consistently referred to in original documents as an écuyer (squire), chevalier (knight), or some other noble title, then you have an interesting clue worth pursuing.
+However, if you find your ancestor consistently referred to in original documents as an écuyer (squire), chevalier (knight), or some other noble title, then you have an interesting clue well worth pursuing.

 The general approach I recommend for tracing a French noble family is as follows: